United

 Covenant of the League of Nations, granted the Mandates of Palestine and

-would be a Jewish National Home, first as a mandatory territory, and then as an
+Palestine would be a Jewish National Home, first as a mandatory territory, and

-were named as the national beneficiary of the Mandate, based upon both the
+Jewish People were named as the national beneficiary of the Mandate, based upon

 Whereas the international trust known as the Mandate for Palestine